Hockeyland

-Hockeyland a 2022 American documentary film directed by Tommy Haines and produced by Northland Films, immerses audiences deep in the heart of Minnesota's North Country, where hockey is just as central to life as football was to the fictional town of Dillon, Texas, and the frozen surface that separates every teenage boy from the man they hope to become one day is criss-crossed with red and blue lines.
+Hockeyland a 2022 American documentary film directed by Tommy Haines and produced by Northland Films, immerses audiences deep in the heart of Minnesota's North Country, where hockey is just as central to life as football was to the fictional town of Dillon, Texas, and the frozen surface that separates every teenage boy from the man they hope to become one day criss-crossed with red and blue lines.
 The film opened theatrically as the #1 documentary in the country for the week of September 9 and was a 2022 Critics Choice nominee for "Best Sports Documentary".

 Synopsis

-Minnesota is the heartland of US hockey, creating more skaters-on the local rinks and in the NHL-than any other state.
-Here, the senior boys of rival towns-one an emerging dynasty, the other with a fabled past-face down uncertain futures as they skate for a last chance to etch their names into local lore.
-Where Texas football has Friday Night Lights, Minnesota high school hockey has Hockeyland.
+Minnesota is the heartland of hockey creating more skaters on the local rinks and in the National Hockey League, than any other state.
+The documentary follows the senior boys hockey teams of rival towns.
+One an emerging dynasty, the other with a fabled past.
+Both teams face down uncertain futures, as they skate for a last chance to etch their names into local lore.